-In this video, we show you our mcli command-line tool for interfacing with our cloud, and demo training a ResNet-50 model in a few phases:
+In this video, we show you our mcli command-line tool for interfacing with our platform, and demo training a ResNet-50 model in a few phases:

 - We run training on a single GPU.

 - We scale up training to multiple GPUs within a single node.

 - We use GPUs across multiple nodes - and show how we eliminate all of the complexity for our customers to make it simple and magical.

 - Lastly, we show the power of our algorithmic optimizations, and how they are applied through MosaicML Cloud.

 When you submit a job to MosaicML's platform, here's what's going on under the hood:

 - Pulling the container image in which training takes place, where all of the drivers and libraries are installed and pre-configured

 - Setting up configured integrations, such as GitHub for cloning the exact version of the training code you want to run, and WandB/Comet/Tensorboard for experiment tracking